Menu

 The Celtic Male Ensemble, a vocal group from Cornwall of around 16 singers, directed by Alastair Taylor, were formed in 2014.
 They have performed all over Cornwall from the Minack Theatre to Truro Cathedral and were named Best UK Choir at the 2019 International Male Choral Festival.
 Tonight they cross the Tamar to give their first concert in Devon.

-Joining the Ensemble will be guest soprano Donna Marie Broomfield (a Friday Recitals’ favourite) and soloists from the ever popular BRNC volunteer band, playing flute, trumpet, euphonium and military drum.
+Joining the Ensemble will be guest soprano Donna Marie Broomfield (a Friday Recitals’ favourite) and soloists from the ever popular BRNC Concert Band, playing flute, trumpet, clarinet and military drum.

-Proceeds from the concert will be split between The Royal British Legion Poppy Appeal and The Flavel.
+Proceeds from the concert will go to The Royal British Legion Poppy Appeal and The Flavel.

 The concert is being organized by Helen Deakin, a former Trustee of the Flavel and currently Classical Music Co-ordinator